Team-RoboTO/CV_AI-Navigation/src/cv_models_scripts/README.md

 - `train.py`: trains a yolo model with the specified configuration (`TrainConfig`)
 - `test.py`: performs inference on a trained yolo model with the specified configuration (`TestConfig`)
 - `download_dataset.py`: export and saves a dataset from RoboFlow to the `dataset` folder (this folder should contain a valid `data.yaml` file before running the script, otherwise it won't work)
+- `visualize_metrics.py`: retrieve all the metrics saved inside .txt files in `test_runs` folder and generates bar plots in the `metrics` folder.
+Currently the metrics considered are:
+    - mean average precision mAP50
+    - average confidence
+    - latency (ms)
+    - FPS (Frames Per Second)

 Inside `TestConfig` is possible to set brightness and zoom in/out max percentages to test the trained model under different lighting conditions and from different perspectives.